What is Newcastle United's Fans Forum?

-To ensure continuity, members will automatically be replaced if they miss more than one meeting per season or if they no longer satisfy the originally specified criteria (e.g. a season ticket holder who does not renew in their second season of tenure).
+To ensure continuity, members can be replaced if they miss more than one meeting per season or if they no longer satisfy the originally specified criteria (e.g. a season ticket holder who does not renew in their second season of tenure).
 The replacement member will retain their place only for the remainder of that seat's original tenure.

 Any member who is in breach of ground regulations or who is ejected or banned from the stadium will also be automatically replaced.